 Beyond the fun it brings, saltwater fishing is a great way to enjoy fresh, delicious seafood.
 From bluefish to scup to our beloved summer flounder, Rhode Island is well known for the wealth of seafood harvested year-round from our waters.
 But ultimately, whether you fish for fun or food, the common denominator is that you are part of a time-honored tradition made possible by Rhode Island’s amazing marine life.
 And we are committed to expanding this special opportunity to explore the briny wonders of our state and to providing a sustainable future for our precious marine resources.

-We hope this guide enhances your recreational fishing experiences, while encouraging you to be respectful of the environment and fellow anglers.
-Enjoy the magic of fishing in beautiful Rhode Island, and, most importantly, HAVE FUN.
+I hope this guide enhances your recreational fishing experiences.
+Be safe, respect the great outdoors and each other, and enjoy the magic of fishing in beautiful Rhode Island.
+Most importantly, HAVE FUN!